 <configuration> <configSections> <!-- Other sections go here --> <section name="MasterNodeConfig" type="NServiceBus.Config.MasterNodeConfig, NServiceBus.Core" /> </configSections> <!-- Other config options go here --> <MasterNodeConfig Node="MachineWhereDistributorRuns"/> </configuration>

 DistributorDataAddress in the Override distributor queues (advanced) section.

-If self-hosting the endpoint here is the code required to enlist the endpoint with a Distributor.
+When self-hosting the endpoint, the following code will enlist the endpoint with a distributor.

-Similar to self-hosting, if running NServiceBus prior to Version 6, ensure the
+Similar to self-hosting, when running NServiceBus prior to version 6, ensure the

 app. of the worker contains the

 MasterNodeConfig section to point to the hostname where the distributor process is running.